Lawrence4code/learning-roadmap/README.md

 - [ ] Create/Update all the profiles - Github, LinkedIn, Resume, Website etc.
 - [ ] Interview preparation and getting better at Algorithms and Data Structure.
 - [ ] 1st OpenSource Contribution.
+- [ ] Master 20% of JavaScript which help me to get 80% of my work done.

 #### Tier 2 - Within 2019